KenAragorn/create_flutter_provider_app/README.md

 To achieve this, `FirestoreDatabase` will be re-created everytime `onAuthStateChanged` changed.

 ## Use Case: Internationalization
 Added Internationalization features to the project.
 The example contains 2 languages namely English and Chinese.

+With this, the sample app now contains feature that allow user to change language from English to Chinese and vice-versa.

+This feature is added at Setting page - concept works the same as theme.

 There are 2 JSON files that contains key-value pairs of strings for English and Chinese.

 This 2 files is located at new folder called lang under the project root folder.